domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 How would you want the world to be if before you were born you did not know your place in it?

+## John Ray, Naturalist

+Don't give someone the rope to hang you with.

+Allow someone to continue on a course and then suffer its consequences.
+For example, "The auditor knew something was wrong but decided to give the chief accountant enough rope."
+This expression, a shortening of enough rope to hang oneself, was already proverbial in John Ray's English Proverbs (1678).

 ## Ferdinand de Saussure, Swiss Linguist

 Language is a purely relational system.
 Words have no inner essence.